-Chris has also proven to be a hit, nabbing scripting duties on the ongoing Adventure Time series for KaBoom Comics, as well as work for Marvel Comics featuring well-known characters such as Deadpool and Loki.
+Chris is also something of a success himself, nabbing scripting duties on the ongoing Adventure Time series for KaBoom Comics, as well as working on Marvel Comics featuring well-known characters such as Deadpool and Loki.
+I’d like to thank Chris for taking the time out of his very busy schedule to take part in this Q&A, and encourage you to visit his website for updates and to check out his books on comixology.com.

 The Adventures of Dr McNinja started life as college assignment and is now one of the longest-running and well-loved webcomics around.
 What first spurred you on to do a webcomic?